BalaMuragan92/BalaMuragan92/README.md

 ### Hi there, this is Balamuragan 👋
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as ...
 AWS Cloud Devops Engineering
 - 🌱 I’m currently learning ...
 Terraform , Kubernetes
 - 💬 Ask me about ...
 Devops Tools and Technologies
 - 📫 How to reach me: ... linkedin: https://www.linkedin.com/in/balamuragan/